 As the tendency to focus on the negative takes hold, we often overlook how our partner is also frustrated by their ineffective attempts to get what they want, or to stop us from giving them what they don’t want – it’s as if each of us can’t stop trying to get what we want, because it’s so vitally important to us, but the more we try, the worse it seems to make things – this is what Jacobson and Christensen call the mutual trap, which I describe as the consequence of a downward spiral of frequent rupture and ineffective repair.

 Question 5: what strengths and resources do this couple have?

 Once a couple learns to manage difficult feelings, they can learn to abandon blame and develop a stance of curiosity that helps them see things from each other’s point of view, or take note of the ways in which earlier experiences are shaping their perception of the present moment.
 By managing stress together, the couple can feel less overwhelmed.
 By increasing the number of caring gestures, shared activities and self-care, couples can increase positive feelings between them or learn to take care of themselves and each other better.
 By learning to solve their solvable problems, whilst maintaining a dialogue about perpetual problems, couples can take control over important areas of their life and minimise conflict.
 The more a relationship becomes a supportive environment, the better couples can manage everyday stress.
-The better they manage stress, the more they can support each other and cultivate physical, practical and emotional intimacy.
+The better they manage stress, the more they can support each other and cultivate physical, practical, emotional and sexual intimacy.
 The more skilful the dance, the more supportive and loving the relationship will be.
 The less the relationship becomes a place in which unhappiness can flourish, the more it becomes a place in which both can thrive.

 Andrew Grimmer: 2017-2019